splunk/public-o11y-docs/infrastructure/k8s-infrastructure-tutorial/get-started-k8s-imm.rst

 .. _k8s-tutorial-prereqs:

-Ensure that you meet prerequisites for getting Kubernetes data into Splunk Observability Cloud.
+Get started with monitoring your Kubernetes cluster data in Splunk Observability Cloud.

 Prerequisites
 ---------------------------------------